Drug Abuse Warning Network (DAWN), 2005 (ICPSR 33042)

 Major changes to DAWN were instituted during 2003 as the result of a redesign intended to improve the quality and representativeness of DAWN estimates.
 Changes included the design of the hospital sample, a new case definition for drug-related ED visits eligible for DAWN, revised data items submitted on these cases, a new protocol for case finding, and improved quality assurance measures.
 These improvements created a permanent disruption in trends.
 As a result, comparisons cannot be made between the old DAWN (2002 and prior years) and the redesigned DAWN (2004 and forward).
 The year 2003 was a period of transition between the old DAWN and the redesigned DAWN.
 As a result, only interim, half-year estimates were produced for 2003.

 Several measures have been taken to protect the confidentiality of DAWN data:

 In the public use file, complex design variables have been adjusted to optimize disclosure protection while preserving the original design and statistical properties of the data to the highest degree possible.
-Specifically, each year PSUs are randomly selected for combination or division and original strata may be combined with adjacent strata.
+Specifically, each year primary sampling units (PSUs) are randomly selected for combination or division and original strata may be combined with adjacent strata.
 Self-representing PSUs may be treated as non self-representing as a result of this process.
 Case weight, replicate, and PSU frame count values are adjusted to reflect changes to PSUs and strata and to further maximize disclosure protection.

 PSU and strata identification values are randomized each year.
 While DAWN is not designed to identify the contribution or influence of a particular hospital, applied disclosure protection methods and identification value randomization preclude multi-level modeling at the hospital-level and comparison of individual sampling units over time.